 Sopa is set in 150 acres of grassland, surrounded by acacia trees.
-There are resident giraffes, water buck, monkeys and of course, hippo that come ashore of an evening.
+There are resident giraffes, waterbuck, monkeys and of course, hippo that come ashore during the evening.

 The campsite is situated on the lakeside and features hot showers, clean toilets and fresh water.
 Although we haven’t stayed at Carnelleys, we usually come to visit Lazybones restaurant – see below and have walked around the camp a few times.
 I would love to try 1 or 2 nights camping here on a future visit, as everyone always looks relaxed and chilled.

-There’s plenty more options if you wanted to take a look at alternatives.
-The following are some of the popular choices but I would recommend to do your research, considering your budget, preferred style, location, proximity to the lake and look at a cross-section of reviews before deciding on where to stay.
+There’s plenty more options if you want to take a look at alternatives.
+The following are some of the popular choices but I would recommend doing your research, considering your budget, preferred style, location, proximity to the lake and look at a cross-section of reviews before deciding on where to stay.

 Pool area at Enashipai, Naivasha.
 Image copyright Ayaan Chitty.